MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

     - Q# standalone ([Set up a Q# standalone environment](xref:microsoft.quantum.install-qdk.overview.standalone))
     - Q# and Python ([Set up a Q# and Python environment](xref:microsoft.quantum.install-qdk.overview.python))
     - Q# and C# ([Set up a Q# and .NET environment](xref:microsoft.quantum.install-qdk.overview.standalone#q-and-other-ides)
-- If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update-qdk) the QDK (and the Python `qsharp` package, if applicable) to the latest version.
+- If you already have the QDK installed, make sure you have [updated the QDK](xref:microsoft.quantum.update-qdk) (and the Python `qsharp` package, if applicable) to the latest version.

 ## In this tutorial, you'll learn how to

-> [!div class="checklist"]
 > - Create a Q# project.
 > - Prepare your development environment for writing quantum programs in Q#.
 > - Understand how Q# programs are structured.